 - 1/2 teaspoon pepper

-- Place pork in a 13-in. x 9-in. dish.
+- Place pork in a 13x9-in. dish.
 Combine the remaining ingredients; rub over pork.
 Cover and refrigerate for up to 3 hours.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Lightly oil grill rack.
 Prepare grill for indirect heat using a drip pan.
-Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a meat thermometer reads 160°.
+Place pork over drip pan and grill, covered, over indirect medium-hot heat for 25-40 minutes or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Yield: 6 servings.